-The Plano International festival is gearing up for another fun-filled day of multicultural food, entertainment, and education on October 14 in downtown Plano’s Haggard Park with more of everything that makes the event unique – art, culture, food, music, dancing, wellness and fitness, kids’ activities, and more.
-Come read more about the Plano International festival and all the special events included this year.
+Celebrating 15 years they’re bringing another fun-filled day of multicultural food, entertainment, and education on Saturday, October 12 in Historic Downtown Plano’s Haggard Park with more of everything that makes the event unique – art, culture, food, music, dancing, wellness and fitness, kids’ activities, and more.

-- Expanded STEM tent where kids can learn about science, technology, engineering, and math; in partnership with the UT Dallas Science and Engineering Education Center and Sci-Tech Discovery Center
+- Expanded STEM tent where kids can learn about science, technology, engineering, and math; in partnership with the UT Dallas Science, the Perot Museum and the Sci-Tech Discovery Center

 - Food trucks!
 Featuring Indian, Mediterranean, Mexican and more, plus turkey legs, shaved ice and other classic festival fares